-We provide payments to people who provide daily care to someone with severe disability, a medical condition, or who is frail aged.
+We provide payments to people who provide daily care for someone with severe disability, a medical condition, or who is frail aged.

-Carer Supplement is an annual lump sum payment to help you with the costs of caring for a person with disability or a medical condition if you are receiving Carer Payment or Carer Allowance.
+Carer Supplement is an annual lump sum payment.
+It helps with the costs of caring for a person with disability or a medical condition.
+You’ll get Carer Supplement if you’re receiving Carer Payment or Carer Allowance.

-Carer Adjustment Payment is a one off payment to help families deal with the increased costs of caring for a child younger than 7 years old who has had a sudden and severe illness or accident.
+Carer Adjustment Payment is a one off payment.
+It helps families deal with the increased costs of caring for a child 7 years of age or younger who has had a sudden and severe illness or accident.

-Child Disability Assistance Payment is an annual lump sum payment to help parents with the costs of caring for a child with disability.
+Child Disability Assistance Payment is an annual lump sum payment.
+It helps parents with the costs of caring for a child with disability.

 Pensioner Education Supplement helps students with the ongoing costs of full time or part time study in a secondary or tertiary course.

 Family Tax Benefit helps parents or guardians with the cost of raising children.
 It's made up of 2 parts, Family Tax Benefit Part A and Part B.